qserena/03-javascript-interview-challenges/README.md

 }
 ```

-1) Write a function that checks if a lowercase word starts and
+### Step 1: Write a function that checks if a lowercase word starts and ends with a colon
-ends with a colon.
 If it does, remove the colons and
 look up the word in the emoji object.
 If the word is in the
 emojis object, return the corresponding emoji.
 If it isn't, return the original word.